mightykatun/Manim-GUI/README.md

 # Manim GUI
-Web based graphical user interface for the Manim library.\
+Web based graphical user interface for the Manim library.

 The idea is to make an easy to use, node-based (like geometry nodes in blender for example) web interface on top of the manim library that'll make it easier and faster to script animations or presentations.
-It'll as well as integrate a live* animation preview (*as fast as we can get it to be), project saving, etc..\
+It'll as well as integrate a live* animation preview (*as fast as we can get it to be), project saving, etc...\
 At least that's the current path being worked on.

 WORK IN PROGRESS ⚠️